Mohammed-1503/Class_D_Amplifier/README.md

 3. Overall Working Principle
 The working of the designed Class-D amplifier can be summarized as follows:
-1. The audio input signal is fed into a comparator.
+I.	The audio input signal is fed into a comparator.
-2. The comparator converts the audio signal into a PWM (Pulse Width Modulated) signal.
+II.
+The comparator converts the audio signal into a PWM (Pulse Width Modulated) signal.
-3. This PWM signal is conditioned and fed to a MOSFET gate driver.
+III.
+This PWM signal is conditioned and fed to a MOSFET gate driver.
-4. The gate driver switches the power MOSFETs at high frequency.
+IV.
+The gate driver switches the power MOSFETs at high frequency.
-5. The MOSFET output is filtered using an LC filter.
+V.	The MOSFET output is filtered using an LC filter.
-6. The filtered signal drives the speaker.
+VI.
+The filtered signal drives the speaker.
 In this design, the audio signal is not amplified directly.
 Instead, it controls the duty cycle of a high frequency switching signal, which is later converted back into an amplified audio waveform.

 4. Component Selection and Design Logic